spryker/spryker-docs/docs/pbc/all/user-management/202204.0/manage-using-glue-api/glue-api-impersonate-customers-as-an-agent-assist.md

 ---
-title: Glue API: Impersonate customers as an agent assist
+title: "Glue API: Impersonate customers as an agent assist"
 description: As an agent assist, authenticate as a customer and impersonate them.
 last_updated: Jun 16, 2021
 template: glue-api-storefront-guide-template